 If you need more than 2 Tablespoons use it, just remember the idea is to just spray enough water on top of the sugar to make it wet, not soaking wet, just wet and shiny.
 Wait till you see what the water does to the topping!

 Spraying the sugar with water created a wonderful crusty top!
 The crispy top with the gooey filling and peaches was fantastic.
 The lemon juice and zest brought out the flavor of the peaches.
 It was sooooo good!
-My husband and I had friends over in the evening sitting at the patio table.
+I had friends over in the evening sitting at the patio table.
 I served this cobbler with a small pitcher of milk, you could use cream or vanilla ice cream as well.
 If you could have been there to see the smiles on their faces as they ate.
 Fresh Peach Cobbler is an easy, delicious recipe that is sure to bring smiles to anyone you serve it to, ENJOY!

 PIN IT FOR LATER